justingebert/b4-hypnobuddy/deployment-docu.md

 - now i didnt get any logs anymore idk why - this was a big issue bcasue from the cli i got the lastest logs but not in the ui - even after redeploying it ididnt work
 - next idea do hosting an backend on the same domain becasue cookies get stipped by firebase
 - als naechstes: add cloud run to firebase hosting -> acrtivte coudl run api

-how to deploy:
+- doch eher switchen auf vercel fuer froontend hosting

+-vercel sem very easy to use but i had some issues with the vite directory structure how to deploy:
 - db -> mongodb atlas ui
 - frontend: